cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 An IDPF generalizes this "point" to a path on a full binary tree from the root to one of the leaves.
 It is evaluated on an "index" representing a unique node of the tree.
-If the node is on the programmed path, then function evaluates to to a non-zero value; otherwise it evaluates to zero.
-This structure allows an IDPF to provide the functionality required for the above protocol, while at the same time ensuring the same degree of privacy as a DPF.
+If the node is on the programmed path, then the function evaluates to a non-zero value; otherwise it evaluates to zero.
+This structure allows an IDPF to provide the functionality required for the above protocol: To compute the hit count for an index, just evaluate each set of IDPF shares at that index and add up the results.

+Consider the sub-tree constructed from a set of input strings and a target threshold `t` by including all indices that prefix at least `t` of the input strings.
+We shall refer to this structure as the "prefix tree" for the batch of inputs and target threshold.
+To compute the `t`-heavy hitters for a set of inputs, the Aggregators and Collector first compute the prefix tree, then extract the heavy hitters from the leaves of this tree.
+(Note that the prefix tree may leak more information about the set than the heavy hitters themselves;
+see {{agg-param-privacy}} for details.)

 Poplar1 composes an IDPF with the "secure sketching" protocol of {{BBCGGI21}}.
 This protocol ensures that evaluating a set of input shares on a unique set of